stefan-wr/esp-rotor-control/README.md

 To calibrate, go to `Settings > Calibration > Rotor Calibration` and choose either the guided, or manual calibration process.
 Before, ensure the physical control unit of the rotator is calibrated, too.

 ## Security
-While RotorControl can be used to control a rotator over the internet, it is strongly recommended to do so only via a VPN connection to your network.
+While RotorControl can be used to control a rotator over the internet, it is strongly recommended to do so only via a VPN connection to your network!

 Currently, the system lacks encryption, and the websocket connection used to send control commands from the UI to the ESP32 does not include authorization.
 As a result, if you expose RotorControl to the public internet, there is a risk that anyone could potentially gain control of your rotor.